 Types of Dual Diagnosis Therapy Techniques

-As one of the most popular methods seen in addiction treatment, cognitive behavioral therapy (CBT) proves time and time again to be extremely effective in combating substance abuse.
-CBT teaches patients how to make better life choices and other decision-making techniques, making it exceptional in treating dual diagnosis.
-Patients in CBT have a more active, hands-on experience in treatment and will be much more involved than other addiction treatment methods that prefer a more passive approach.
+As one of the most popular methods in addiction treatment, cognitive behavioral therapy (CBT) proves time and again to be very useful in combating substance abuse.
+CBT teaches clients how to make better life choices and other decision-making techniques.
+This type of therapy is exceptional in treating dual diagnosed clients.
+Participants in CBT have a more active, hands-on experience in therapy are involved than other addiction treatment methods that prefer a more passive approach.

-Because it involves the patient so extensively, CBT provides a patient an entirely new way to experience recovery.
+Because it involves the client so extensively, CBT provides an entirely new way to experience recovery.
 Tasks like homework are great for those that require around-the-clock attention for their addiction, and CBT provides that and more.

 Patients enrolled in cognitive behavioral therapy explore their mental health disorders in detail.
-CBT involves a professional asking the client questions pertaining to their mental health disorder, such as why the client may act or feel a certain way in a particular situation.
-In answering these questions, the client subliminally begins to develop a more thought-out, rational point of view as to the reason behind their mental health disorder.
+CBT involves a professional asking questions pertaining to the mental health disorder, such as why the client may act or feel a certain way in a particular situation.
+In answering these questions, the client subliminally begins to develop a more thought-out, rational point of view of their mental health disorder.